channeladam/ChannelAdam.Logging/README.md

 # ChannelAdam.Logging
-A .NET library that provides a simple logging interface
+A .NET library that provides a simple logging interface.